 Functional Area 2: Secretary Scully reported that with respect to Objective 2.1, the City of San Diego has been trying different methods to improve its Harbor.
 One project the City of San Diego is doing is cleaning up its lakes, rivers and harbors of specific toxins.
 He encouraged staff to investigate San Diego's project and see if it can help dredge smaller areas around the Harbor that may contain toxins.
 Vice Chair Beer acknowledged that Harbormaster Blank may have further updates regarding Objective 2.2 and the west anchorage.
 With respect to Objective 2.3, a more detailed update will be ready for the next meeting.
 With respect to Objective 2.4, Commissioner Cunningham announced that the Ad Hoc Committee has settled on a vessel specification beam of 8-feet but the Ad Hoc Committees is waiting for further feedback from stakeholders on adequate spacing between moorings.
 He predicted that as discussions continue with the Balboa Island Improvement Association (BIIA), more feedback will become available.
 With respect to Objective 2.5, Vice Chair Beer announced that a contracted engineering firm has drafted the standards and specifications for a multi-vessel mooring system.
 The Ad Hoc Committee and City staff reviewed the draft and provided comments.
 He predicted the drafts will be presented to the Commission at the October 2021 meeting.
-Commissioner Marston reported that the Outrigger Club has built a ramp at Lower Castaways Park and has arranged to have sand brought into the area.
-Now the Outrigger Club will focus on improving the launch area.
+Commissioner Marston reported that the Outrigger Club has improved the launch area closest to the highway bridge by building built-a ramp at Lower Castaways Park and has arranged to have having sand distributed around itbrought into the area.
+Now the Outrigger Club will focus on improving the launch area farther away from the highway bridge.

-In answer to Vice Chair Beer's questions regarding how extensive Lower Castaways Park is used and how critical is it to keep that type of access at the park, Commissioner Marston acknowledged that Lower Castaways Park is well used.
+In answer to Vice Chair Beer's questions regarding how extensively is Lower Castaways Park is used and how critical is it to keep that type of access at the park, Commissioner Marston acknowledged that Lower Castaways Park is well used.
 She recommended that a best use study happen for the entire site to determine longer-term improvements.